Core Specialization

 Core Selection

 The specific resources to be used for specialization may be identified using the CPUSpecList configuration parameter associated with each node in the slurm.conf file.
-Note that the core_spec/cray_aries does not currently support identification of specific cores, so that plugin should not be used in conjunction with the CPUSpecList configuration parameter, even on Cray systems.
 If CoreSpecCount is configured, but not CPUSpecList, the cores selected for specialization will follow the assignment algorithm described below .
 The first core selected will be the highest numbered core on the highest numbered socket.
 Subsequent cores selected will be the highest numbered core on lower numbered sockets.
 If additional cores are required, they will come from the next highest numbered cores on each socket.
 By way of example, consider a node with two sockets, each with four cores.
 The specialized cores will be selected in the following order:

 Slurm can be configured to specialize the first, rather than the last cores by configuring SchedulerParameters=spec_cores_first.
 In that case, the first core selected will be the lowest numbered core on the lowest numbered socket.
 Subsequent cores selected will be the lowest numbered core on higher numbered sockets.
 If additional cores are required, they well come from the next lowest numbered cores on each socket.